TheJorgeSchmidt/oysters/README.md

 The inflation data [CPIAUCSL.csv] was obtained from https://fred.stlouisfed.org/series/CPIAUCSL

-data/processed contains the cleaned up and selected version of the raw data data
+data/processed contains the cleaned up version of the raw data.

-data/output contains the result of the analysis
+data/output contains two files that are the result of the analyses.

 scripts
+scripts/01_processing contains a single script that reads the raw data, cleans it up, and exports processed data.

+scripts/02_analyses contains two scripts: one calculates inflation-adjusted yearly prices for Eastern and Pacific Oysters, and the other calculates inflation-adjusted yearly prices for landings in Florida's east and west coasts.

-scripts/01_processing contains a single script that reads the raw data, cleans it up, and exports processed data. scripts/02_analyses scripts/03_contents contains a single script that builds two figures, shown below results contains a folder with images
+scripts/03_contents contains a single script that builds two figures, shown below results contains a folder with images